JUMP TO A TOPIC

 Story of a Strong-Willed Survivor

-At the time of her diagnosis, Alexis Kidd was an unassuming 37-year-old with a love for life and her punk rock husband, Christian.
+At the time of her diagnosis, Alexis Kidd was an unassuming 37-year-old woman with a love for life and her punk rock husband, Christian.
 She was diagnosed with peritoneal mesothelioma and given anywhere from six months to two years to live.

 Alexis was working two jobs in Houston, where she still lives, before she was diagnosed.
 She helped run a sales office during the week and worked in a boutique on the weekends.
 One thing that hasn’t changed is her appreciation for her husband who continues supporting and motivating her.